Fehmarn tunnel's sister projects

 Deutsche Bahn AG

 Deutsche Bahn AG is responsible for planning and establishing the connection to the rail network in Germany.
-More details about the new German rail link is available from Deutche Bahn here.
+More details about the new German rail link is available from Deutsche Bahn here.